 Arif Durrani: Could an embattled Guardian resurrect Project Alesia?

-"Why should news organisations work together, when we can struggle separately?," asked The Guardian's head of media, Dan Sabbagh, less than three few weeks ago.
+"Why should news organisations work together, when we can struggle separately?," asks The Guardian's head of media, Dan Sabbagh.

 Arif Durrani is editor / group news editor of Brand Republic

 It’s a deceptively loaded question, steeped in history and intrigue, and quite indicative of the navel-gazing emanating from Kings Place at present.

 A week earlier, the paper’s investigations executive editor, David Leigh, had floated the idea of a "small levy on UK broadband providers of £2 per month", which could then be automatically redistributed to "news providers" according to their share of online readership.

 Leigh noted excitedly: "On the most recent figures, this system would provide transformative chunks of money to the most popular news websites.
 The Telegraph group, the Associated Newspapers' stable and the Guardian Media Group would each receive in the region of 20% of the cash – £100 million a year.
 Even the Independent papers would pick up around £40 million a year."

 I’m drawn to that needless use of the word "even" in the last sentence, because for me it hints at the problem British newspapers face in today.
 For as long I can remember, the press in the UK has been fiercely fractious, or as Sabbagh concedes, "hopelessly Balkanised ".